WilliamCCHuang/GraphLIME/README.md

 coefs = explainer.explain_node(node_idx, data.x, data.edge_index)
 ```

-`coefs` are the coefficients of features, which are corresponding to the 𝜷 in the paper.
+`coefs` are the coefficients of features.
+They correspond to the 𝜷 in the paper.
 The larger the value is, more important the corresponding feature is.

 ## Reproduce